MadhukaD/terraform-jenkins/README.md

 - Performed Terraform commands (`terraform init`, `validate`, `plan`, and `apply`) to provision the specified resources.
 - Accessed the created EC2 instance and completed the Jenkins installation.

+At the end of the exercise, I deleted all the created resources with `terraform destroy` command.

 ## Screenshots of the Work

 ### Jenkins Server on EC2